jpartogi/django-wmd-editor/README.md

       ...
     )

-4. Symlink or copy `~/django-wmd-editor/media/wmd` directory to where your `MEDIA_URL` directory is pointing to. django-wmd-editor will look for the /wmd path
+4. In the wmd.js file on line 49, it explicitly states where images are located in your project.
+By default this is set to "/static/wmd/images", you must change this if your static files are located elsewhere.

-   4.1 In the wmd.js file, it explicitly looks to where you have the images in your project.
-By default I have this set to /static/wmd/images
+    4.1 Run `python manage.py collectstatic` to collate the static files in all of your apps (including this one).

 Usage
 -----

-1. In your models:
+1. In your models

     from wmd import models as wmd_models

     description = wmd_models.MarkDownField()

-2. In your forms:
+2. In your forms

     from wmd.widgets import MarkDownInput

     description = forms.CharField(widget=MarkDownInput())

-3. You also need to add these lines on your template to load up the wmd static files:
+3. You also need to add these lines on your template to load the wmd static files.

     <head>
     {{ form.media }}
     </head>

-- In the admin, these static files is loaded automatically.
+- In the admin, these static files are loaded automatically.

 Configuration